plone/guillotina/docs/source/developer/roles.md

  * guillotina.AccessContent

-## Roles in guillotina Site objects
+## Roles in guillotina container objects

 Defined at: